Skip to main content

 The table shows that the differences in sound velocity between monomer and polymer, and thus between the start and end of the polymerization reaction, are very large.

-Sound velocity and concentration are directly related.
+The sound velocity and concentration are directly related.
 Furthermore, the degree of polymerization, which reflects the polymer content in the monomer, correlates with the concentration.
-For this reason, the concentration and degree of polymerization can be determined with the LiquiSonic® measurement technology.
+For this reason, the concentration and the degree of polymerization can be determined with the LiquiSonic® measurement technology.

-In caprolactam production, cyclohexanone, hydroxylamine, and H2SO4 The base material cyclohexanone oxime is produced.
+In caprolactam production, cyclohexanone, hydroxylamine, and H are first used2SO4 The base material cyclohexanone oxime is produced.
 By adding oleum and ammonia, crude caprolactam is generated, which is separated from the ammonium sulfate phase.
-Subsequently, the purification and concentration of the monomer caprolactam is carried out by extraction and crystallization.
+Subsequently, the monomer caprolactam is purified and concentrated by extraction and crystallization.
 After polymerization, the polymer is finally separated from the residual monomers and purified.